aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-page-manipulation/modify-page-history/_index.md

 # How to modify onenote page history with Aspose.Note

-In this tutorial you'll discover **how to modify onenote** documents programmatically by working with page history.
-We'll walk through loading a OneNote file, editing its history entries, changing a page title, and finally saving the updated notebook—all using the Aspose.Note for Java API.
-Whether you need to clean up old revisions or rename pages, the steps below give you a complete, production‑ready solution.
+In this tutorial you’ll learn **how to modify onenote page history** step‑by‑step using the Aspose.Note for Java API.
+Whether you need to delete old revisions, rename a historical page, or insert a fresh entry, the guide walks you through a production‑ready workflow that works with any OneNote notebook.

 ## Quick Answers
 - **What does “page history” mean in OneNote?**